HTLinh0604/fake_news_detection/README.md

 ---

-> © 2025 — Project: *social media fake news detection*
+> © 2025 — Project: *Fake News Detection using NLP and Deep Learning*
 > *Developed for academic research and educational purposes.*